 Ripon College, founded in 1851, was converted from a college preparatory school to a four-year college in 1863.
 Its first class — four women: Luthera H. Adams, Harriet H. Brown, Susan A.W.
 Salisbury and Mary F. Spencer — was graduated in 1867.

 Today, Ripon’s campus encompasses 250 tree-covered acres and includes 25 buildings.
 The original three limestone buildings which witnessed the commencement of 1867 remain in use: East, Smith and West Halls.
-These, along with seven other campus buildings, were added to the National Register of Historic Places in 1995.

 A traditional college of the liberal arts, Ripon looks ahead without forgetting its distinguished past.
 College Days, which first appeared as a monthly literary magazine in 1868, is the oldest continually published college newspaper in Wisconsin.